olejardamir/Hertz/readme.md

 - A new deflationary token will be created by someone else to deflate Hertz once we reach 21000 tokens as a current supply... or once we start using too many zeros; since the prices may become too high on exchanges.
 Furthermore the bots could take the arbitrage as an advantage earning more than others can earn if there is a large gap between the contract price and a market price.
 This deflationary token, however, is not going to be made by Hertz (or me), while the general source-code will be available to everyone.

+- While discussing Hertz online during a development, the eavesdroppers have done their task and created a poor copy of a Hertz token.
+Please be aware of the other projects which claim to do the same thing as Hertz.
+Please double-check their source-code to avoid getting scammed.
+It is extremely easy to turn this project into a ponzi-shceme given the nature of it, and it is a matter of only a few lines of a code.
+Furthermore, Check their source code history for any development, and you will see which one was gradually developed and which one was a copy-paste and a mockery.

 ## Source code review

 ### External functions